danbev/learning-ai/notes/architectures/mamba.md

 to the inner space dimension (`d_inner`)
 That is the input projection, next comes the selective scan.

-The selective scan (input mixig) is a convolutional operation that is applied to the input sequence.
+The selective scan (input mixix) is a convolutional operation that is applied to the input sequence.
 The input to this is the projected vector for the first step.
 This step will apply a chunk wise linear transformation to the input sequence.